top of page

 Carbon Capture (CCUS) Impact

-CCS increases energy demand due to COâ‚‚ separation and compression but reduces overall direct and indirect emissions per ton of lime.
-This analysis highlights key decarbonization strategies in industrial lime manufacturing.
+CCS increases energy demand due to COâ‚‚ separation and compression but reduces overall total emissions (emitted during calcination reaction, fossil fuel combustion, and upstream energy carriers production) per ton of lime.

 Get in touch!